Courtney Brown

-Courtney Brown is a composer, performer, and computer programmer.
+Courtney Brown is a composer, performer, tango dancer, and software developer.
 She has long harbored aspirations of becoming an Edward Gorey heroine, but her attempts have thus far been foiled.
 In lieu of her unlikely but tragic demise, she makes strange dark music and fiddles with electronics.

 Read artist statement.